How to Hire a Lawyer for a Mold Lawsuit

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Mold is a kind of fungus found just about anywhere there's adequate moisture, lack of airflow, and the ideal temperature.
-Most mold is harmless, but some molds create certain volatile organic compounds (VOCs) known to cause serious injuries after prolonged exposure, often in a home or workplace.
-The causes of toxic mold contamination are many, but often can be linked to defective building materials, negligent design or construction, or a failure to warn about a known problem.
-As such, those who suffer mold-related injuries may consider filing toxic mold claims.
+Most mold is harmless, but some molds create certain volatile organic compounds (VOCs).
+These VOCs cause serious injuries after prolonged exposure, often in a home or workplace.
+The causes of toxic mold contamination are many, but often can be linked to:

 Hiring a Lawyer for a Mold Lawsuit: Experience Matters